neemiassgc/countdown-timer/README.md

   <img src="https://img.shields.io/static/v1?label=host&message=Firebase&color=orange&logo=firebase"/>
 </a>

-The objective of Countdown Timer is to provide a continuously decrementing display of the he months, days, hours, minutes, and seconds to a user entered event.
+The objective of Countdown Timer is to provide a continuously decrementing display of the months, days, hours, minutes, and seconds to a user entered event.

 ## User stories :clipboard:
 - [x] User can see an alert when the event is reached